MulQuaBio/MQB/_sources/notebooks/Appendix-Assessment.md

 4. **Follow Your Institution's Policies on AI Usage**

-Be aware of and comply with your institution, school or university's rules regarding AI assistance.
+Be aware of and comply with your institution, school, or university's rules regarding AI assistance.

 *Example:* If your course syllabus states that using AI tools is prohibited for homework assignments, refrain from using them.
 Violating these policies can lead to serious academic consequences.